Safa-Kamal-q/E-commerce-Platform/README.md

 - Product listing and management
 - Order listing and management
 - Shopping cart functionality
+- Search method and filter result as user want
 - Integration with Stripe for payment processing
 - Data storage using Amazon RDS
 - Static asset hosting with Amazon S3 for products' images